dotnet/docs/docs/architecture/modernize-desktop/why-modern-desktop-applications.md

 ### Modern Features

 Say you have a working Windows Forms application that a sales representative of your company uses to fill in a customer order.
-A new requirement comes in to enable the customer to sign-in the order using a tablet pen.
-Inking is native in today´s operating systems and technologies but was not available when the app was developed.
+A new requirement comes in to enable the customer to sign the order using a tablet pen.
+Inking is native in today´s operating systems and technologies, but it wasn't available when the app was developed.

 This path will show you how you can leverage modern desktop features into your existing desktop development.